 How to Recover Data from the Hard Drive off a Broken Computer or Laptop

 Breaking a laptop or computer can have costly consequences.
-It’s no secret that electronics are expensive and replacing an entire system can cause a serious dent in your finances.
-Luckily, nine times out of ten a broken computer or laptop doesn’t result in a broken hard drive.
+It’s no secret that electronics are expensive and replacing an entire system can cause a serious dent in your finances, which is why having a good backup plan in place is important.
+Luckily, though, nine times out of ten a broken computer or laptop doesn’t result in a broken hard drive.
 In most circumstances you’ll simply be able to dismantle the device and plug it in somewhere new, giving you access to all of your data with little hassle.

 However, if you’re unlucky enough to be one of the ten that can’t retrieve their data using this simple technique, there are still options.
 Even a hard drive that’s succumbed to serious physical damage can be saved.
 In fact, it’s a lot harder to delete data than you think.
 These tips will help you get started.